BogdanCatalin-Iacob/Mountain-Hiker/README.md

         - As this project is static and contains no back-end functionality, the testing performed will be on the visual effects and layout of the Website.
 Testing to be done on at least three web browsers and all screen sizes.

         - No elements should overlap another container div.
-All elements should remain on the screen at all sizes above 475px except last review on index.html page which will be hidden for all screens smaller than 1024px.
+All elements should remain on the screen at all sizes above 320px except last (third) review on index.html page which will be hidden for all screens smaller than 1024px width and reviews profile photos which will be hidden on screens under 475px width.

         - All nav links should direct to the correct html pages as per their names.
 The Home page is the exception, this one will redirect to index.html.